CS2103JAN2017-W15-B1/main/docs/UserGuide.md

 _Example:_
 `find report t/report`
-Returns a list of tasks (if any) with the phrase report in its name or tag
+Displays a list of tasks (if any) with the phrase report in its name or tag

 #### 3.1.9 Undo previous command: `undo`